notaryproject/specifications/specs/signing-and-verification-workflow.md

             1. Verify that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
             1. Verify that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
             1. On success, embed the timestamp countersignature into the *Timestamp Signature* unsigned attribute of the signature envelope.
 If any of the above timestamping step failed, implementations MUST fail the signing process.
 1. **Save the signature envelope:** Save the signature envelope generated in the previous step to a file.
-File extension should be the original blob file name plus `.sig.jws` for JWS signatures and `.sig.cose` for COSE signatures.
+File extension should be the original blob file name plus `.jws.sig` for JWS signatures and `.cose.sig` for COSE signatures.

 ## Arbitrary blob verification workflow